-What are cloud native applications?
+What are cloud native services?

-Key attributes of cloud-native services
+Key attributes of cloud native services

-- Packaged as lightweight containers, a collection of independent services that are packaged as containers, which can scale-out and scale-in rapidly, so infrastructure utilization is optimized.
+- Packaged as lightweight containers: A collection of independent services that are packaged as containers, which can scale out and scale in rapidly, so infrastructure utilization is optimized.

-- Developed with best-of-breed languages and frameworks: A cloud-native service is usually developed using the language and framework best suited for the functionality.
+- Developed with best-of-breed languages and frameworks: A cloud native service is usually developed using the language and framework best suited for the functionality.

-- Built around APIs: Cloud-native services use lightweight APIs that are based on protocols such as representational state transfer (REST), Google’s open source remote procedure call (gRPC) or NATS.
+- Built around APIs: Cloud native services use lightweight APIs that are based on protocols such as representational state transfer (REST), Google’s open-source remote procedure call (gRPC), or NATS.

 - Architected with a clean separation of stateless and stateful: Services that are persistent and durable follow a different pattern that assures higher availability and robustness.
 Stateless services exist independent of stateful services.

-- Isolated from server and operating system dependencies: Cloud-native applications don’t have an affinity for any particular operating system or machine type.
+- Isolated from server and operating system dependencies: Cloud native applications don’t have an affinity for any particular operating system or machine type.
 The common exception is when a microservice needs certain capabilities, including solid-state drives (SSDs) and graphics processing units (GPUs), that may be exclusively offered by a specific set of machines.

-- Deployed on self-service, elastic, cloud infrastructure, they may dynamically grow and shrink — adjusting themselves to the varying load.
+- Deployed on self-service, elastic, cloud infrastructure: They may dynamically grow and shrink, adjusting themselves to the varying load.

 - Managed through agile DevOps processes.

-- Automated capabilities: Cloud-native services can be highly automated, playing well with the concept of infrastructure as code, and in fact, automation is often required to manage these large and complex applications.
+- Automated capabilities: Cloud-native services can be highly automated, playing well with the concept of infrastructure as code.
+And in fact, automation is often required to manage these large and complex applications.

 Suggested Reading and Related Topics